Steffen-W/Import-LIB-KiCad-Plugin/README.md

 **If I import from one source, do I have to stay with that source, or can I import from all sources?**
 For each source, a separate library is created for KiCad.
 Maximum actually three (Samacsys, Ultralibrarian and Snapeda), Octopart components as well as from other suppliers can be found in the Snapeda library.
 So if you import from a new source, a new library can be created.
 But maximum three.

-**Why are there two symbol libraries?**
-In the latest version both the old and the "new" (since KiCad 6) symbol library format is imported.
-It is possible to prevent this by deselecting "import also old format".
-An automatic conversion from the old to the new format should only be done if you are an experienced KiCad user.

 ### General KiCad Questions